British toddler Alfie Evans dies after life support is withdrawn

 When the court did not rule in their favor, the parents appealed the decision, and after that appeal was lost, the case was referred to the Supreme Court.

-On Wednesday, judges on the UK Court of Appeal ruled against Alfie's family following a decision by the High Court on Tuesday that prevented Alfie from leaving Britain for further medical treatment.
+On Wednesday, judges on the UK Court of Appeal ruled against Alfie's family, following a decision by the High Court on Tuesday that prevented Alfie from leaving Britain for further medical treatment.

 The child's life support was withdrawn on Monday following orders by the High Court.